 The tour started at the National Congress and ended around 2.5-hours later at the Pink Government House.

-The tour was very informative and I learned a lot about the architecture in Buenos Aires as well as the history, dictatorship, economics and politics of Argentina.
+The tour was very informative and I learned a lot about Buenos Aires’s architecture as well as Argentina’s history, dictatorship, economics and politics.

 What to see and expect on the free walking tour Buenos Aires:

 - Plaza de Mayo, the heart of BA

 - 70’s dictatorship and those who went missing

 The BEST Affordable Camera For Travel